Giant Chin Cactus

 Possibly Gymnocalycium saglionis subsp. tilcarense (Backeb.)
 H.Till & W.Till.
 This subspecies was named and described as such by Hans Till and Walter Till in Gymnocalycium in 1997.
 It was first named and described as Brachycalycium tilcarense by Curt Backeberg in Jahrbuch der Deutschen Kakteen in 1941.
 The subspecies is listed as a synonym of the species by Plants of the World Online.

 The genus, Gymnocalycium Pfeiff. ex Mittler, was first named and described by Louis (Ludwig) Karl Georg Pfeiffer but the name was not validated.
 Then Ludwig Mittler described the genus using Mr. Pfeiffer’s description, giving him credit, in Taschenbuch für Cactusliebhaber in 1844.
-Plants of the World Online currently lists 61 accepted species in the Gymnocalycium genus (as of 4-6-19 when I am making this page).
+Plants of the World Online still lists 61 accepted species in the Gymnocalycium genus (as of 11-13-19 when I am updating this page).
 Numbers change frequently.

 I brought this plant home from Lowe’s on March 29 (2019).
 The label stated it was a Gymnocalycium saglione but that is an incorrect spelling.
 It is, in fact, Gymnocalycium saglionis.
 It is from Altman Plants and I was glad to find one without the “strawflower’ hot-glued to the top.